As an international student you will pay an annual tuition fee.

 OSHC covers all fees in private and public hospitals, emergency ambulance services, and up to 85% of most medical services outside hospitals (excluding dentistry and physiotherapy).

-As a new student you must pay your course length OSHC fee directly to Flinders University together with your first semester tuition fees.
+As a new student you must pay your visa length OSHC fee directly to Flinders University together with your first semester tuition fees.

 Course relatedThis includes course materials, field trips, lecture notes and stationery